 In addition, we created a user-friendly toolkit which included the six steps, background material on the new interpretations and top tips for engaging families and school groups with the often complex concepts that arise from Darwin’s work.

-"Very helpful, I particularly liked the ideas that were simple and involving.
-Thank you."
+“Very helpful; I particularly liked the simple and involving ideas.
+Thank you.”
 Susan Ryall, Down House Volunteer